Safeguarding Policy

 Safeguarding Policy for Children and Vulnerable Adults

-Rock City Academy is fully committed to safeguarding the welfare, safety, and rights of all children and vulnerable adults involved in our programmes, services, or activities.
+Rock City Academy is committed to safeguarding the welfare, safety, and rights of all children and vulnerable adults involved in our programmes, services, or activities.

-Effective Date: 4 August 2025
+Effective Date: 4 August 2025 Last Updated: 4 August 2025

 1. Policy Statement